 The crime information is to be reported immediately to the employee's direct supervisor, department head, or counselor at the time of the occurrence.
-After the employee reports the crime to one of the above individuals, the crime information must be reported to the Director of Public Safety, who is collecting the campus data.
+After the employee reports the crime to one of the above individuals, the crime information must be reported to the Safety and Security Department, who is responsible for collecting the campus data.

-The local police will be called as the situation warrants, and the Director of Public Safety will file all the required forms and/or reports, which will be completed at the time of the incident.
+The local police will be called as the situation warrants, and the Safety and Security Department will file all the required forms and/or reports, which will be completed at the time of the incident.
 All reported incidents are to be investigated immediately and the Emergency Response Team activated if necessary.